Did you know?

 Threats

 Blue Sharks have a whole host of predators, including other members of the same species consuming them when they are still young in a cannibalistic fashion.
 The smallest members of the species get hunted by Great White or Tiger Sharks.
 Large species of seals, such as the Elephant Seal, can hunt and feed them, as has been documented.
-Orcas, on the other hand, will not only hunt them but also exhibit “sadistic” behavior toward the Blue Shark.

-Facts about the Blue Shark
+5 Interesting Facts About Blue Shark

 FAQs